-I don’t believe in losing things behind, and I don’t believe in a loss.
+I don’t believe in losing things behind, and I don’t believe in loss.
 Because I think that loss is as much in the eye of the beholder, as is the beauty.
 And as the story of what Miraculous Tooth Brings Home goes, truth sometimes exists less in what’s outside of us than what we make of it.
-So I claim every place my home, as long as I feel the ground under my feet, and find a few happy faces, at the dinner table, to speak with.
+So I count every place as my home.
+As long as I feel the ground under my feet, and find a few happy faces, at the dinner table, to speak with, I am happy.
 I go whichever way the wind takes me to.

 New Friends Are The Biggest Of All Assets

 Alright, before I say something, I would like to confess that I am really bad at making new friends.
 As an introvert, of a different kind, I find it tougher than you can imagine to continue a conversation for a long time or even going beyond the usual banalities of a conversation.